Takamitsu Muraoka

-Takamitsu Muraoka (村岡 崇光, Muraoka Takamitsu) is a Japanese Semiticist.
+Takamitsu Muraoka (村岡 崇光, Muraoka Takamitsu) was a Japanese Semitist.
 He was Chair of Hebrew, Israelite Antiquities, and Ugaritic at Leiden University in the Netherlands from 1991 to 2003 and is most notable for his studies of Hebrew and Aramaic linguistics and the ancient translations of the Bible, notably of the Septuagint.

 Education

 After studying general linguistics and biblical languages under the late Prof. Masao Sekine at Tokyo University of Education (now University of Tsukuba), he studied at the Hebrew University of Jerusalem, completing his dissertation Emphasis in Biblical Hebrew with the late Prof. C. Rabin as supervisor, and obtaining his Ph.D. in 1970.

 Career

-He taught Semitic languages including Modern Hebrew as Lecturer in Manchester University, U.K. (1970–80), as Professor of Middle Eastern studies at Melbourne University (1980–91), Australia, then moved in 1991 to Leiden University (1991-2003), The Netherlands, as Professor of the Hebrew Language and Literature, the Israelite Antiquities, and the Ugaritic language.
-In addition, he was editor of Abr-Nahrain [now Ancient Near Eastern Studies] 1980-92, and also edited or co-edited volumes on Biblical Hebrew Semantics, the Aramaic of Qumran, and the Hebrew of Qumran.
+Muraoka taught Semitic languages including Modern Hebrew as Lecturer in Manchester University, U.K. (1970–1980), as Professor of Middle Eastern studies at Melbourne University (1980–1991), Australia, then moved in 1991 to Leiden University (1991–2003), The Netherlands, as Professor of the Hebrew Language and Literature, the Israelite Antiquities, and the Ugaritic language.
+In addition, he was editor of Abr-Nahrain [now Ancient Near Eastern Studies] 1980–1992, and also edited or co-edited volumes on Biblical Hebrew Semantics, the Aramaic of Qumran, and the Hebrew of Qumran.
+From 1995–2008 he gave leadership to the Semantics of Ancient Hebrew Database project as its Chairman.
 His comprehensive syntax of the Koine Greek of the Septuagint appeared in 2016.
 He co-founded, in 2000, the Dutch-Japanese-Indonesian Dialogue against the background of the Pacific War.
-He is representative of The Biblical Church in The Netherlands.
+He was a representative of The Biblical Church in The Netherlands.